Kikobeats/tom/README.md

 ## Configuration

-!> Use [config](https://www.npmjs.com/package/config) to get different configurations based on environments.
+!> Use [config](https://www.npmjs.com/package/config) to load different configurations based on environments.

 All the **tom** 🐶 actions are based on a configuration file.